 Year 10s - over the next few years, things are about to change.
-Not only are you entering year 11 shortly (the most intense and important year of your school lives so far) but during the next 12 months you will need to develop many skills so you are ready for sixth form/college, employment and beyond.
+Not only are you entering year 11 shortly (the most intense and important year of your school lives so far) but during the next 12 months you will need to develop many skills in addition to how to revise, so you are ready for sixth form, employment and beyond.